johnnylee/scikits.pulsefit/README.md

   algorithm used to initially identify the pulse positions.
 The `min_denom` parameter acts as a low-pass filter on `z`.
 * `Threshold` is the `th` parameter.
-* The green shaded region indicates the acceptable residual boundary given by the parameter `th_min`.
+* The green shaded region indicates the lowest amplitude pulse that will be fit, given by the parameter `th_min`.
 * The grey shaded regions are the excluded regions.
 These are controled by `exclude_pre` and `exclude_post`.